Menu

 What's great about Singapore is that anyone can set up a business, whether they're a native Singaporean or a foreigner, and you can own its 100% shareholding without any difficulties either.
 All that matters is that they're over the age of 18 and they have a clean record.
 This means you can't have a criminal background, and you must not have declared bankruptcy at any time.

-Appointing a Local Director
+Appointing a local director

 Registering your company

 You're allowed to register a private limited company, sole proprietorship, or limited liability partnership.
-Most people opt for the first choice, as you can have up to 50 shareholders and at least 1 local director.
+Most people opt for the first choice, as you can have up to 50 shareholders and at least one local director.
 It pays corporate tax, which is anywhere between 0% to 17%.
 If you need loans, then this is the best choice since banks and financial institutions consider it much more credible than the other two options.

 A sole proprietorship is only favorable if your business is mainly risk-free.
-It's not a separate legal entity from you, which a private limited company is.
+It's not a separate legal entity from you, which is what a private limited company is.
 This means that if there are debts and losses, you're responsible for them.
 Also, you pay a personal income tax that's between 0% and 22%.

 Lastly, you and at least one other party can form a limited liability partnership.
 It has a separate legal existence from its owners, but you might be liable for its losses if you're found to be careless in your actions.